RoverIsADog/gradetracklite/contributions/swang297.md

 ## Back-End

-I implemented the "edit" API requests along with @zhu22 and @yzhou131.
+For the back-end, I was requested to help with the "edit" API requests along with @zhu22 and @yzhou131.

 # Deliverables